Quantum Circuit Overhead: Numerical examples

-We analyze two choices of one-qubit $C$ - the Clifford group $\mathcal{C}$ and the Hurwitz group $\mathcal{H}$.
-For each $C$, we construct a random ensemble of $\approx10^4$ derived universal gate sets of type $C_{\mu, r}$, where $r$ is $\infty$ or equal to either 8 or 2 for $\mathcal{C}$ and $\mathcal{H}$, respectively.
-This way, we obtain histograms representing the probability density of $Q_T$ for a fixed $t$.
+We analyze two choices of one-qubit cheap gate group $C$: the Clifford group $\mathcal{C}=\langle G_{\mathcal C}\rangle$ and the Hurwitz group $\mathcal{H}=\langle G_{\mathcal H}\rangle$.
+In the numerical computation of $Q_T$, the relevant object is the reduced derived set $\mathcal S_T$ associated with the chosen completion.
+For each $C$, we construct a random ensemble of $\approx 10^4$ derived universal gate sets of type $C_{\mu, r}$, where $r$ is $\infty$ or equal to either 8 or 2 for $\mathcal{C}$ and $\mathcal{H}$, respectively.
+In this way, we obtain histograms representing the probability density of $Q_T$ for a fixed $t$.
 We increase the value of $t$ until the histograms stabilize and mark the corresponding optimal values of $Q_T$ (see Fig.~\ref{fig:cliff_QT_t5-50-500_sg} and Fig.~\ref{fig:cliff_QT_t5-50-500_r8_sg} for $\mathcal{C}_{\mu,r}$ ensembles and Fig.~\ref{fig:hurwitz_QT_t5-50-500_sg} and Fig.~\ref{fig:hurwitz_QT_t5-50-500_r2_sg} for $\mathcal{H}_{\mu, r}$ ensembles).
-The optimal value does not depend on the scale $t$ and lower bounds the histograms in $t \to \infty$ limit.
+The optimal value does not depend on the scale $t$ and lower-bounds the histograms in the limit $t \to \infty$.

 Moreover, we compare such histograms with analogous histograms of $Q$ for the same-size ensembles of type $\mathcal{S}_{\mu, n, r}$ containing the corresponding number of gates $n=|C|$ (see Fig.~\ref{fig:cliff_Q_vs_QT_t500_all4} for Clifford group and Fig.~\ref{fig:hurwitz_Q_vs_QT_t500_all4} for Hurwitz group) and with the values of $Q_T$ for gate sets of type $C_T$ with ``special'' choices of $T$.